Revealed: Best Way to Send Money to India from UK at Best Rates!

 You now know about cost-effective, smart alternatives to banks to take better decisions when transferring money from UK to India.

 How do you send money to India?
 I am interested to know which currency exchange service works best for you for your remittances to India?

 If you found this post useful, please do share it with your friends, family members and colleagues on Facebook, Twitter and Whatsapp.
-And why not talk about this one and other useful posts here in your quick tea-break ;).

 I would really appreciate if you could help me spread the word about Comparism.